-Join Richard Harrington for an in-depth discussion in this video Reducing and removing reflections, part of Shooting a Time-Lapse Movie from a Window.
+Join Richard Harrington for an in-depth discussion in this video Reducing and removing reflections, part of Time-Lapse Video: Shooting From a Window.

 …You might notice in the process of testing things and setting it up…and other people staying in the hotel…room, there's smudges all over this window.…The good news is, is that every hotel comes with a free lens cloth.…You just have to go to the bathroom…and there's these great things that are perfect.…Now I wouldn't use it on the camera lens but for the glass window, piece of cake.…You just buff that out.…I just take that out of there, get rid of those things so it's a clean surface.…You don't want a giant thumbprint or an oil smudge getting into your time…lapse because it's really hard to get…that out with post production, if not impossible.…